-As a 2008 graduate from Mount Ida College, Allyson has a Bachelor’s degree in Veterinary Technology and always knew she wanted to work with exotics.
+Allyson received her Bachelor’s degree in Veterinary Technology from Mount Ida College in 2008 and always knew she wanted to work with exotic animals.

-For as long as she can remember, Jessica has wanted to work with primates.
-She started as a volunteer at Helping Hands in 2007, after learning about the organization while attending school in Boston.
+For as long as she can remember, Jessica wanted to work with primates.
+She started volunteering at Helping Hands in 2007, after learning about the organization while attending school in Boston.

-Marissa has always known she wanted to train animals and in order to pursue this dream she studied Zoology and Animal Behavior at the University of New Hampshire.
+Marissa has always known she wanted to train animals.
+In order to pursue this dream she studied Zoology and Animal Behavior at the University of New Hampshire.

-Brittany discovered her love for exotic species while working with Koalas and other exotics at a Koala hospital when she was studying abroad in Australia.
+Brittany discovered her love for exotic animals while working with koalas and other species at a koala hospital when she was studying abroad in Australia.